Russia - RU - RUS - RUS - Central Asia

 Executive branch

-chief of state: President Vladimir Vladimirovich PUTIN (since 7 May 2012); no vice president position
+chief of state: President Vladimir Vladimirovich PUTIN (since 7 May 2012)

 cabinet: the government is composed of the premier, his deputies, and ministers, all appointed by the president; the premier is also confirmed by the Duma